jchen2140/qcb455_final_proj/README.md

 to my VSCode locally during my coding when I was originally planning to replicate figure 2a rather than extend the analysis of the genes.
 I ultimately did not use this file, but I received several errors when I tried to delete it either locally or globally from
 VSCode or GitHub.
 I moved it to the .gitignore file so that it would not get in the way of the rest of my branch.
 However, it was not used and is not a component of this QCB455 final project.
+The file "QCB455 Figure 7.txt" is the txt file containing the groupings of genes that I created myself.
+At first I uploaded it to VSCode, but then I decided to bring this information into VSCode in a different way.
+This file remains as a reference for me of the different clusters of genes I created.